nokomprendo/not-a-connect4/README.md

 - s2c/c2s: server-to-client/client-to-server
 - time: remaining time for the current player (begins with 42.0s per player per battle)
 - when timeout -> send endgame to both players (and possibly start a new game)
+- when invalid move -> 1s ban + new genmove

 ```
 c2s: connect <username> \n